Emperor Richū: Assassination attempt

-Learning of his escape, Richū's other younger brother Prince Mizuhawake (瑞歯別尊) (later Emperor Hanzei) followed him to Yamoto.
-He was told though that unless he proved his loyality by killing Nakatsu he could not be trusted.
+Richū's other younger brother Prince Mizuhawake (瑞歯別尊) (later Emperor Hanzei) followed him to Yamoto.
+He was told by Richū though, that unless he proved his loyalty by killing Nakatsu he could not be trusted.
 Mizuhawake returned to Naniwa and bribed one of Nakatsu's retainers to kill him.
-At the time, Nakatsu had made no preparations as he thought was that his brother had fled and disappeared.
-Nakatsu was subsequently stabbed to death by his retainer, and Mizuhawake made his way back to Yamoto to report his death.
+Nakatsu was utterly defenseless and unprepared as he assumed his brother had fled and disappeared.
+He was subsequently stabbed to death by his retainer, and Mizuhawake made his way back to Yamoto to report his death.
 Richū in turn gratefully granted his younger brother "Mura-ahase granaries.

 Reign

-Richū was crowned emperor after the rebellion had been put to rest in the following year (400 AD).
+Richū was crowned emperor after his brother's failed rebellion had been put to rest in the following year (400 AD).
 During this time, those who were not executed for their participation in the rebellion were forced to undergo tattooing as a punishment.
 Kurohime was also officially appointed as a concubine later in that year.
 Although the two had two sons and a daughter, Richū appointed the title of "Crown Prince" to his brother Prince Mizuhawake (later Emperor Hanzei) in 401 AD.
 In the year 403 AD, "local recorders were appointed for the first time in various provinces, who noted down statements and communicated writings of the four quarters."
 Kurohime died sometime in the following year (404 AD) under unclear circumstances.
 Its said that the Emperor heard a voice in the wind utter mysterious words in the "great void" before a messenger announced of her death.
 Richū attributed the cause to an offended deity due to the misconduct of an official regarding a shrine.
 Princess Kusakanohatabino-hime was appointed empress in the following year (405 AD), and the two gave birth to a daughter (Princess Nakashi).
 A royal treasury was also established in that year which was managed by two appointed Koreans.
-Emperor Richū's brief reign ended during its sixth year, when he fell ill and succumbed to disease at the age of 64 or 70.
+Emperor Richū's reign ended during its sixth year, when he fell ill and succumbed to disease at the age of 64 or 70.
 The kiki states that Richū was buried in the misasagi on the "Plain of Mozo no Mimi".
 His brother Mizuhawake was enthroned as the next emperor in the following year (406 AD).